juanmiguelnz/az-400-devops/README.md

 * Unit Tests - Testing a single peice of functionality.
 * Code Coverage - Computes the percentage of your code that's covered by your unit tests.
 * Intergration Tests - Done after the build.
 Verifies that multiple components work together.
+* Funtional Tests - Verifies that each function of the software does what it should.
+How the software implements each function isn't important in these tests.
+What's important is that the software behaves correctly.
+You provide an input and check that the output is what you expect.
+* Nonfunctional Tests - Checks characteristics like performance and reliability.
+An example of a nonfunctional test is checking to see how many people can sign in to the app simultaneously.
+Load testing is another example of a nonfunctional test.
 * Regression Tests -

 What is a package?